adamesch/lifepg-public/+ Encounters/thread-anthropic-promptingtutorial-2024336160159.md

 # summary

-you completed the first 2 modules of the #anthropic prompting tutorial
+[[person-adamesch-1989130030300|Adam]] completed the first 2 modules of the #anthropic prompting tutorial

 # log